nationalarchives/ds-caselaw-marklogic/README.md

 There are also other ways other importing data as detailed further down the readme but haven't been tested for a while.

+### 5. (Optional) Run unit tests

+You can run the unit tests with `gradle mlUnitTest`.
+This relies on the tests being deployed; use `gradle mlDeploy` in the first instance, and make sure that you have `gradle mlWatch -i` running to automatically deploy changes as you make them.

+`gradle mlGenerateUnitTestSuite` will create a new stub test suite, and `gradle mlClearModulesDatabase` might be needed if you create tests and then later delete them.

 ## Release versioning

 The releases are currently manually tagged.
 Please do not deploy to production without tagging a release.